Varying a Premises Licence - TV EDWARDS

 Trustees – North London Community group

 At TV Edwards, we understand that the needs of your business may well change over time.
-You might want to extend your hours of operation or undertake a new licensable activities.
+You might want to extend your hours of operation or undertake a new licensable activity.

 You might want to completely change the nature of your business, or you might have taken over a business that already has a Premises licence that doesn’t quite work for you or doesn’t permit you to carry out the sort of activities that you would like to.